ianrose/hugo-test/content/posts/example.md

     weight: 1

 ---
-Tes asdft You’ll find this post in your `content/posts` directory.
+Tes asdft more edits You’ll find this post in your `content/posts` directory.

 To add new posts, simply add a file in the `content/posts` directory that follows the convention `name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.